spraakbanken/swell-project/Normalization_guidelines.md

    Här kommer arbetslösheten som en stor faktor till stress, lika viktigt som stressen på grund av arbetsbelastning. &nbsp; &larr; More idiomatic but requires too much change of the original text
  --->

  2. As far as possible, do not change the meaning, pragmatics or style.
-A consequence of not changing the style is that grammaticality becomes a rather broad notion.

 &nbsp;&nbsp; &nbsp; &nbsp; Examples of style that we do not correct: